Andros-Spica/ABM-tutorial-koeln-2022/README.md

 ---
 ### Conceptual model

  When creating your first conceptual model, I recommend starting from scratch with the first intuition that comes to mind.
 After later scrutiny, its logic structure may be oversimplified, incomplete, or faulty.
 However, it would most likely represent the main elements of an informal model that you and other researchers share.
 Relying on an informed guess to start model development is the best remedy for the "blank page panic".
-It will also help you avoid overthinking and overworking what should be a mere preliminary stretch of the model.
+It will also help you avoid overthinking and overworking what should be a mere preliminary sketch of the model.

 Said this, we might still suffer when trying to jump-start the modelling process.
 Even if (or maybe especially when) a sizeable interdisciplinary team is involved, such is often the case in ABM-related projects.